Artilleryjoe/Cybersecurity-portfolio/CYB:560-Mscyb-Capstone/Lab2-Osquery-advanced/README.md

 Scheduled osqueryd to monitor changes in /etc/passwd and login sessions

-Lessons Learned
+## Lessons Learned
-osquery bridges the gap between security operations and system administration
+- osquery bridges the gap between security operations and system administration

-Real-time endpoint visibility is essential for both proactive threat hunting and incident response
+- Real-time endpoint visibility is essential for both proactive threat hunting and incident response

-Queries must be tailored to the environment and threat model for maximum value
+- Queries must be tailored to the environment and threat model for maximum value

-Automating query scheduling allows for scalable continuous monitoring
+- Automating query scheduling allows for scalable continuous monitoring

-yaml
-Copy
-Edit